BookOps-CAT/bookops-worldcat/docs/contributing.md

 ```

 ### Release Checklist
-Any major or minor updates should get a new release in GitHub.
+Any updates should get a new release in GitHub.
 Use the following checklist when getting a new update ready for release.
 For patch updates/bug fixes, follow steps 1-4.

 1. Verify `poetry.lock`, `pyproject.toml`, `requirements.txt`, and `dev-requirements.txt` files are up-to-date
      * **`poetry check`** to check that the contents of the `poetry.lock` and `pyproject.toml` files are consistent